ekkehard-morgenstern/yulark/README.md

 - Written in x86-64 assembly code
 - Classic indirect threaded FORTH code model
 - Large nucleus word set
+- Now has CALLC for calling arbitrary C functions conforming to the x86-64 ABI specification.
+However, passing of arguments in XMM registers is NOT supported, which precludes direct passing of floating-point parameters.
+Nonetheless, this allows for the usage of many, if not most, C library or user-defined functions.
+Supports variable argument lists of arbitrary length.

 The FORTH subsystem will only work on x86-64 CPUs or compatibles (which most of the modern desktop and server CPUs are).
 An on-chip FPU is required for using floating-point (most of the current CPUs have that).